Next Start Date

 Step 6: Financial Check-In: Parent/student complete Financial Check-In.

-Step 7: Upon completing Financial Check-In, you will receive an email from your academic advisor the Saturday before courses begin.
+Step 7: Upon completing Financial Check-In, you will receive an email from your academic advisor on the Saturday before courses begin.
 No work needs to be submitted before your first day!

 See what some of our recent graduates have to say about our program!